Title and statement of responsibility area

 Restrictions on access

-Access restrictions have been placed on some files in order to protect third-party privacy.
+Access restrictions apply to selected files in order to protect third-party privacy.

 Terms governing use, reproduction, and publication

-Some records in the fonds are still protected under copyright.
+Some records in the fonds are under copyright.
 Permission to reproduce copyrighted materials must be obtained from the copyright holder(s).

 The first accession of VSW records ranges in date from 1971-1978.
 The finding aid for this accession is available as a PDF.
-The finding aid for the second and third accruals, which include VSW materials from the mid-1970s-2008, is available in this database.
+The finding aid for the last four accruals, which include VSW materials from the mid-1970s-2018, is available in this database.

 Copies of VSW’s television program “Women Alive” are available at Vancouver-based VIVO Media Arts Center.